Welcome to Cacaxtla & Xochitécatl

-Cacaxtla (ca-casht-la) is one of Mexico’s most impressive ancient ruins with its many high-quality, vividly painted depictions of daily life.
-Rather than being relegated to a museum collection, these works – including frescoes of a nearly life-size jaguar and eagle warriors engaged in battle – are on display within the site itself.
-Located atop a scrubby hill with wide views of the surrounding countryside, the ruins were discovered in 1975 when men from the nearby village of San Miguel del Milagro, looking for a reputedly valuable cache of relics, dug a tunnel and uncovered a mural.
+Cacaxtla (ca-casht-la) is one of Mexico’s most impressive ancient ruin with its many high-quality, vividly painted depictions of daily life.
+Rather than being relegated to a museum collection, these works – including frescoes of a nearly life-size jaguar and eagle warriors engaged in battle – are on display within the site itself, though unfortunately continue to fade.
+Discovered in 1975, the ruins are located atop a scrubby hill with wide views of the surrounding countryside.

 The much older ruins at Xochitécatl (so-chi-teh-catl), 2km away and accessible from Cacaxtla on foot, include an exceptionally wide pyramid as well as a circular one.
 A German archaeologist led the first systematic exploration of the site in 1969, but it wasn’t until 1994 that it was opened to the public.